sy-lai/unilever-dashboard/README.md

 - Where is the best location for Walmart distribution center?

-## Please download the folder and run in R studio
+## Please download the 'Shiny' folder and run in R studio
 - Run below line to make sure the version is 3.6
 ```
 RNGversion(vstr = 3.6)